Sakawa, Kōchi

 Sakawa (佐川町, Sakawa-chō) is a town located in Takaoka District, Kōchi Prefecture, Japan.
 As of 1 August 2022, the town had an estimated population of 12,306 in 6036 households and a population density of 120 persons per km^{2}.
 The total area of the town is 100.8 sqkm.

 Geography

 Sakawa is located in a basin along the Yanase River, a tributary of the Niyodo River, in the midwestern part of Kochi Prefecture on the island of Shikoku.
 The landscape is hilly and the roads and footpaths are winding and narrow.
 The town is 28 km west of Kōchi City.
 The tallest mountain in Sakawa is Mt.
-Kokuzo, with an elevation of 675 meters.
+Kokuzo, with an elevation of 675 m.
 Many rivers also run through the town, which are tributaries of the Niyodo River.